saukin/locoDice/README.md

 # locoDice
 study project - web application in java - java ee, jsf, payara

-This is my study project representing my basic abilities in java ee, jsf, payara server, maven and css.
+This is my study project representing my basic skills in java ee, jsf, payara server, maven and css.
 To launch it please do next actions:

 1. clone the project to your ide